bigdatagenomics/adam/docs/architecture/overview.rst

    query optimizations.

-At the core of ADAM, users use the `ADAMContext <../api/adamContext.html>`__ to load data as `GenomicRDDs <../api/genomicRdd.html>`__, which they can then manipulate.
-In the GenomicRDD class hierarchy, we provide several classes that contain functionality that is applicable to all genomic datatypes, such as `coordinate-space joins <../api/joins.html>`__, the `pipe <../api/pipes.html>`__ API, and genomic metadata management.
+At the core of ADAM, users use the `ADAMContext <../api/adamContext.html>`__ to load data as `GenomicDatasets <../api/genomicDataset.html>`__, which they can then manipulate.
+In the GenomicDataset class hierarchy, we provide several classes that contain functionality that is applicable to all genomic datatypes, such as `coordinate-space joins <../api/joins.html>`__, the `pipe <../api/pipes.html>`__ API, and genomic metadata management.